 The “Follow Me” mode will keep the drone near to the person holding the control no matter where they walk.
 Coming in at around $1,000, it’s the most expensive drone on the list, but it’s indeed a great value considering all the camera specs and user-friendly innovations.
 This drone is also the largest to make our list as it weighs approximately four pounds.

 The Hubsan X4 is tiny, about the size of an adult human hand with fingers extended.
 Because of its small size, its owner can practice piloting right in his home.

 The camera is built into the front part of the drone and captures .3 megapixel videos.
 It can fly for about ten minutes before needing to be grounded and recharged.
 One of the best features is its ability to turn flips by just touching a button on the control.

-The Nighthawk DM007 is another great choice for beginners.
-In the case of a crash, it’s extremely easy to repair.
+The Nighthawk DM007 is another excellent choice for beginners.
+In the case of a crash, it’s easy to repair.

-It only costs around $35 and it can be a lot of fun to fly because of its simple trick capabilities.
-It’s small enough to fly inside a building and has unique HD video camera.
+It only costs around $35, and it can be a lot of fun to fly because of its simple trick capabilities.
+It’s small enough to fly inside a building and has a unique HD video camera.